 Vincenzo, a leading UK headshot photographer, says it’s important to think about your wardrobe BEFORE you arrive for the shoot.
 Many photographers will specify how many changes are included in the session, but remember – time changing is time away from the camera, so don’t go Pretty Woman montage-crazy!
 He also urges actors to think seriously about their brand and NEVER get a haircut on the day of your photographic session.
 His other top tip: don’t be late!

 Crucially, it’s really important to check the details of your shoot with the photographer.
 You need to know how many photos he or she will be supplying and get some kind of contract signed.
 If you’ve been giving your all for four hours only to get four shots at the end of it, you may be disappointed.

 Remember also that you live in Britain!
 So, if your photographer is keen on doing your shoot outside then remember you’ll be at the mercy of the elements.
 Too sunny and you may look squinty; too blowy and there’s your expensive hair-do down the drain.
 Also, you may have to reschedule the shoot if it starts pissing it down – and that’ll be expensive, especially if you’ve made a special journey.

-Noted UK headshot photographer Fatimah Namdar says she has a “strong preference” for daylight, choosing to take her actors out and about to London locations in a bid to find a “less formal” environment.
-So, we’re not saying don’t do it outside – we’re just saying remember to consider the British weather!
+Many photographers do like to shoot outside in the daylight, taking actors out and about in a bid to find a “less formal” environment.
+So, we’re not saying don’t do it outside – we’re just saying remember to consider the British weather.